Digital assets in a will

 What digital assets in a will means in Australia

-Digital assets have become an increasingly important part of estate planning.
+Digital assets have become a frequently discussed part of estate planning.
 These are online or electronic items of value that you own, such as email accounts, social media profiles, cryptocurrency, online banking access, digital photos, websites, domain names, and subscription services.

-When you're making a will, many people overlook the question of what happens to these online items after they pass away.
+When making a will, many people overlook the question of what happens to these online items after they pass away.
 Unlike physical property, digital assets exist only online and often require specific access details to transfer or close.
-This is where digital estate planning becomes crucial.
+This is an area people often consider as part of digital estate planning.

 In Australia, your will can include instructions for managing your digital assets.
 This might involve naming a digital executor, a trusted person who can handle your online accounts and information.
-You can specify what should happen to each account, whether that's deletion, memorialisation, or transfer to a family member.
+People can specify what happens to each account, whether that's deletion, memorialisation, or transfer to a family member.

 The legal framework for digital assets in Australia is still evolving.
 However, most states recognise that digital property can form part of your estate.
-Without clear instructions, your executors may struggle to access or manage these assets.
-Some digital platforms have their own policies about account closure after death, which may not align with your wishes.
+Where clear instructions are not in place, executors may find it harder to access or manage these assets.
+Some digital platforms have their own policies about account closure after death, which may not align with a person's wishes.

 Key points include: